ABOUT

 Photo & highlights reel by Dave Baun Photography

-The AJF creates distinct experiences for audiences, inviting them to discover the unique experience of live jazz – no two performances are ever the same.
+The AIJF creates distinct experiences for audiences, inviting them to discover the unique experience of live jazz – no two performances are ever the same.

-The AJF is not just for jazz lovers, it’s for people with passion for music.
+The AIJF is not just for jazz lovers, it’s for people with passion for music.